KODE1047/lvlup/README.md

 This project is for educational purposes only and is not intended for production use.

-## Note for Educators

-This project is designed as an educational tool for teaching Android development.
-Here are some suggestions for using it in an educational setting:

-- **Project-Based Learning**: Use the app as a foundation for a semester-long project
-- **Code Review Exercises**: Analyze specific components (e.g., the Hilt DI implementation or Glance widgets)
-- **Feature Expansion Assignments**: Challenge students to add new features like cloud sync or advanced search
-- **Code Refactoring Practice**: Identify areas for improvement in the codebase
-- **Testing Exercises**: Expand the test coverage for untested components
-- **UI/UX Design Challenges**: Redesign specific screens or improve the user experience
-- **Build Process Analysis**: Study the KSP implementation in the build system

-The project intentionally includes a range of Android concepts to provide multiple avenues for learning and expansion.

 ## Contributing

 As this is a university project, contributions are not expected.
 However, feel free to fork the repository and use it for your own learning purposes.